NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 ---

 > **Note on Accessible vs. Inaccessible Conditions:**
 > Diagnosis may reveal causes you cannot treat: another person's defences, systemic inequities, historical wounds.
 This is not failure—it is accurate mapping.
->
-> Lion decides the full solution—all of it.
-The solution exists whether or not you can execute it alone.
-But Ant operates only on your micro-agency: your perception, your reactions, your choices—the portion of the problem within your control.
->
-> You cannot act on what you do not control.
-You can act on your response to it.
->
-> The framework's promise holds: you will see clearly.
-What you do with that sight depends on what is actually accessible to you.
+Lion decides the full solution (see "Lion considers the inaccessible").
+Ant carries your portion.
 Sometimes the clearest sight reveals: this part is not mine to fix.
 That knowledge is still power.
-Knowing what's not yours to fix frees you to fix what is.

 ---